BWibo/3dcitydb-mkdocs/docs/3dcitydb/db-procedures.md

 | **`get_seq_values`**<br/>`(seq_name TEXT,seq_count BIGINT`                                                                                                                                       | `SETOF BIGINT`  | Query list of sequence values from given sequence                    |
 | **`get_child_objectclass_ids`**<br/>`(class_id INTEGER,skip_abstract INTEGER DEFAULT 0,schema_name TEXT DEFAULT 'citydb')`                                                                       | `SETOF INTEGER` | QUERY the IDs of all transitive subclasses of the given object class |

-## Delete Procedures
+## Delete procedures

 The `citydb_pkg` package contains a set of functions that facilitate to delete single and multiple city objects.
 Each function automatically takes care of integrity constraints between relations in the database.
 These functions can be seen as low-level APIs providing a delete function for each relation ranging from a single polygon in the table `GEOMETRY_DATA` (`delete_geometry_data`) up to a complete feature (`delete_feature`).
 This should help users to develop more complex delete operations on top of these low-level functions without re-implementing their functionality.

 ``` SQL